Tips For Maintaining Your Mountain Bike

 Wheel Truing

-• Spin to check for wobbles or hops.
+• Spin wheels to check for wobbles or hops.

 • Adjust spoke tension as needed or take to a professional.